AlanD20/.dotfiles/workspace-setup/ARCH-INSTALLATION.md

 7. Update pacman to top 10 fastest servers.
 Here are two ways to achieve this.

-   - First, you have to backup `/etc/pacman.d/mirrorlist` then use the following
+   - First, you have to backup `/etc/pacman.d/mirrorlist` then use one of the following methods:
-     methods:

      ```bash
      # Backupi existing mirror list